finance calculator

 When to use it

-• Comparing emotional momentum (snowball) vs. interest savings (avalanche).
+• Comparing emotional momentum (snowball) vs. interest savings (avalanche) for your real mix of credit cards, personal loans, and store accounts.

 Tips & cautions